-At any one time, approximately 200 patients from regional, rural and remote parts of our state will be receiving treatment at the Royal Adelaide Hospital.
+At any one time, approximately 200 patients from regional, rural and remote parts of our state receive treatment at the Royal Adelaide Hospital.

 The Patient Assistance Transport Scheme (PATS) is a subsidy program that provides money to pay for some travel, escort and accommodation costs when rural and remote South Australians travel over 100 kilometres each way to see a specialist.